kevinta893/NetworkIt/NetworkItPi-Python/README.md

 The template code is meant to look like what you would expect from Arduino's interface.
 You need not to follow this convention when using this library.
 See **networkit_demo.py** for a object-oriented version.

 ### Installation
-To install the required socket.io library package, use PIP on the package:
+To install the required socket.io library package, use PIP on the package (internet required):
 ```bash
 pip install socketIO-client-0.7.2.tar.gz
 ```